Aperocky/diarycli/README.md

 Use environment argument `DIARY_DIR` and `DIARY_EDITOR` to configure where the diary are and what editor to use, by default, it use `vim` as editor and `~/diary` as path for diary.

+You also may need to put `path/to/python/3.X/bin` in your `$PATH` for the CLI to work, depending on how your version of pip install executable packages.

 ### Demo

 ![demo](demo.gif)